 - Scene investigation: at the request of judicial authorities in the event of a homicide or of a suspicious death (death by violence or of indeterminate origin), the forensic doctor carries out a complete and thorough death scene investigation.
 There he or she records all useful parameters (temperature, lividity, rigidity) to estimate the time of death and establish the causes and circumstances of death.
 To estimate the time elapsed since death, recourse to forensic entomology is sometimes necessary.
 The body is then taken to the University Centre of Legal Medicine for further examination.

 - External examination: the forensic expert examines the clothing and body of the victim.
 He or she searches for traces of injury or lesions, to determine the causes and circumstances of death.
+If necessary, imaging examinations (CT-Scan, MRI) are performed by the Unit of Forensic Imaging and Anthropology (UIAF).
 A report is then drawn up for the relevant administration, in most cases the judicial authorities.

-- Autopsy: the forensic expert carries out an external examination and, after a radiographic and CT-Scan examination, proceeds with a dissection and in-depth macro- and microscopic (histology) examination of the viscera and tissue in order to determine the causes of death.
+- Autopsy: the forensic expert carries out an external examination and, after imaging investigations (CT-Scan and MRI) performed by the UIAF, proceeds with a dissection and in-depth macro- and microscopic (histology) examination of the viscera and tissue in order to determine the causes of death.
 Samples of different biological liquids and tissues are also taken for toxicological, biochemical, genetic, virological or microbiological analyses.
-According to the indications and after the radiological examination, a postmortem angiography, with injection of radiocontrast agents, is carried out within the framework of the concept Virtangio ®.
-This radiological examination completes the autopsy and allows the visualization of the vessels of the whole body.
+According to the indications and after the imaging investigations (UIAF), a postmortem angiography, with injection of radiocontrast agents, is carried out within the framework of the concept Virtangio ®.
+The imaging investigations complete the autopsy and allows the visualization of the vessels of the whole body.
 A report is then drawn up for the relevant administration, in most cases the judicial authorities.

 - Identification: in situations where the body cannot be identified visually (advanced degradation of the cadaver, carbonized body, very extensive traumatic lesions) or through fingerprints (taken by the police), the forensic expert may need to proceed with a medico-legal identification by means of a comparative dental examination, an examination of the ante-mortem medical file or forensic genetic analyses.